xenione/swipe-maker/README.md

 # Easy Swipe Maker

-Library to build your own swipe out item views. this examples are only taken **5 minutes** each.
+Library to build your own swipe out item views. these examples are only taken **5 minutes** each.
 Have a look at demos app available on google play: <https://play.google.com/store/apps/details?id=apps.xenione.com.swipelayout>

 ## Example of **Both Side Swipe**